MuseGNN: Forming Scalable, Convergent GNN Layers that Minimize a Sampling-Based Energy

 Graph neural networks (GNNs) are a powerful class of deep learning models designed specifically for graph-structured data.
 Unlike conventional neural networks that primarily operate on independent samples, GNNs excel in capturing the complex cross-instance relations modeled by graphs \cite{graphsage,DBLP:journals/jcamd/KearnesMBPR16,gcn,gat}.
 Foundational to GNNs is the notion of message passing~\cite{messagepassing}, whereby nodes iteratively gather information from neighbors to update their representations.
 In doing so, information can propagate across the graph in the form of node embeddings, reflecting both local patterns and global network effects, which are required by downstream tasks such as node classification.

-Among many GNN architectures, one promising subclass is based on graph propagation layers derived to be in a one-to-one correspondence with the descent iterations of a graph-regularized energy function ~\cite{ebbs, halo, twirls, ma2021unified, appnp, pan2020unified, zhang2020revisiting, zhu2021interpreting, lazygnn}.
-For these models, the layers of the GNN forward pass computes increasingly-refined approximations to a minimizer of the aforementioned energy.
-Importantly, if such energy minimizers possess interpretable/explainable properties or inductive biases, the corresponding GNN architecture naturally inherits them, unlike traditional GNN constructions that may be less transparent.
-More broadly, this association between the GNN forward pass and optimization can be exploited to introduce targeted architectural enhancements (e.g., forming explainable predictions, robustly handling graphs with spurious edges, etc.).
-Borrowing from \cite{chen2021graph,yang2021implicit}, we will henceforth refer to models of this genre as \textit{unfolded} GNNs, given that the layers are derived from a so-called unfolded (in time/iteration) energy descent process.
+Among many GNN architectures, one promising subclass is based on graph propagation layers derived to be in a one-to-one correspondence with the descent iterations of a graph-regularized energy function ~\cite{halo, ebbs, chen2021graph, twirls, ma2021unified, appnp, pan2020unified, zhang2020revisiting, zhu2021interpreting, lazygnn}.
+For these models, the layers of the GNN forward pass computes increasingly-refined approximations to a minimizer of the aforementioned energy function.
+Importantly, if such energy minimizers possess interpretable properties or inductive biases, the corresponding GNN architecture naturally inherits them~\cite{bloomgml}, unlike traditional GNN constructions that may be less transparent.
+More broadly, this association between the GNN forward pass and optimization can be exploited to introduce targeted architectural enhancements (e.g., robustly handling graphs with spurious edges and/or heterophily \cite{fu2023implicit,twirls}.
+Borrowing from \citet{yang2021implicit}, we will refer to models of this genre as \textit{unfolded} GNNs, or UGNNs for short, given that the layers are derived from a so-called unfolded (in time/iteration) energy descent process.

-Despite their merits w.r.t.~interpretability, unfolded GNNs face non-trivial scalability challenges.
+Despite their merits w.r.t.~interpretability, UGNNs face non-trivial scalability challenges.
 This is in part because they can be constructed with arbitrary depth (i.e., arbitrary descent iterations) while still avoiding undesirable oversmoothing effects \cite{DBLP:conf/iclr/OonoS20,DBLP:conf/aaai/LiHW18}, and the computational cost and memory requirements of this flexibility are often prohibitively high.
-Even so, there exists limited prior work explicitly tackling the scalability of unfolded GNNs, or providing any complementary guarantees regarding convergence on large graphs.
-Hence most unfolded GNN models are presently evaluated on relatively small benchmarks.
+Even so, there exists limited prior work explicitly tackling the scalability of UGNNs, or providing any complementary guarantees regarding convergence on large graphs.
+Hence most UGNN models are presently evaluated on relatively small benchmarks.